se-edu/learningresources/contents/uix/refining-ux-skills.md

 Each keypoint is a tactic to help you refine your UX skillsets, which would also include potential pitfalls and solutions to consider.

 ## Building a relationship with a UX mentor
 Mentors are invaluable because they are able to use their experience to fill in any knowledge gaps a budding ux designer would have at the beginning.
-Chances are that they have already asked the same questions as you before.
+Chances are that they have already asked the same questions you are having.
 This is important because if they have tried any methods, they can tell you what works or does not work.
 Even if they have not tried solving the issues, they stand in a better position to provide sound advice by using any transferable lessons learnt in their own expert areas.

 There are many avenues to find a UX mentor.
 * Mentoring networks